Strom Yen Receives Ruling in Favor of Injured Worker Caught On Tape

-CHICAGO – Since its introduction, video tape has often been offered as visual evidence in court cases.
-However, in the case of Paul Buffington vs. Carlson Heating & Cooling Company, Neal Strom of Strom & Associates used a rare procedure in the Workers’ Compensation Act to discover undercover surveillance tape intended to be used as evidence against his client.
+CHICAGO – Since its introduction, videotape has often been offered as visual evidence in court cases.
+However, in the case of Paul Buffington vs. Carlson Heating & Cooling Company, Neal Strom of Strom Yen Injury Attorneys used a rare procedure in the Workers’ Compensation Act to discover undercover surveillance tape intended to be used as evidence against his client.

 “In this case, Paul Buffington was not filmed doing anything suspect.
 It was a bluff.
 Using videotape can be an effective way to expose fraudulent activities, but it shouldn’t be used just to stall.
 For those with legitimate injuries like Buffington’s, it unnecessarily delays the case and the injured worker’s ability to receive help.”

 Ultimately, Buffington’s case was resolved by agreement after the validity of the tape put the company’s claim into question.

 As the issue of surveillance tapes being used in workers’ compensation cases continues to rise, Strom has used the law in this instance to benefit his client.
 He attributes the problem to the lack of discovery, meaning defense lawyers do not have a legal obligation to disclose surveillance tapes.